Seat Arona SUV (2017 - ) review

 Front Assist – Seat’s name for automatic emergency braking – is also standard, and will apply the anchors if the car is about to crash and you don’t respond.
 However, some other safety systems are restricted to the two Xcellence models, which is a shame, especially with no option to add them to other versions.
 These systems include blind spot warning and rear cross traffic alert.

 How much equipment do I get?

 The entry-level SE comes with automatic headlights, cruise control and a 5.0-inch colour touch-screen, through which you can control your DAB radio and Bluetooth connected smartphone audio.
 Air-conditioning is also included, as is the useful double boot floor.
 The SE Technology is broadly similar, but adds an upgraded 8.0-inch touch-screen with satellite navigation and wireless charger for your phone.
 The FR and FR Sport’s extras are mostly cosmetic and performance related, but the Xcellence bundles keyless entry and engine start and adaptive cruise control, which will automatically match pace with the car in front of you on the motorway.
 The top-end Xcellence Lux has posh Alcantara (faux-suede) upholstery.

-Because you’re in the market for a super-stylish small SUV (isn’t everyone?) and you want one that offers plenty of choice without complicating matters with pages and pages of optional extras.
+Because you fancy a super-stylish small SUV (doesn’t everyone these days?) and you want one that offers plenty of choice without complicating matters with pages and pages of optional extras.
 The Arona is very well equipped as standard, not least when it comes to safety, and it’s also solidly built and practical enough for a small family.
 We can see it making a lot of sense to a lot of potential customers.